Skinny Unlimited Broadband FAQs

 Can I use my own modem?

-No. To snap up the great Skinny Unlimited Broadband offer, you’ll need to purchase the super-speedy Skinny Unlimited HG659 modem.
+No. To snap up the great Skinny Unlimited Broadband offer, you’ll need to purchase the super-speedy Skinny Smart Modem.
 This modem has been set up specifically to make the most of the network so you get the best speeds possible.

-I’m on Skinny 40GB/100GB Broadband - can I just use that modem?
+I’m on Skinny Wireless 4G Broadband - can I just use that modem?

 Nope, sorry.
-The current modem is for our 40GB or 100GB 4G plan and is incompatible with ADSL, VDSL and Fibre so it’s unsuitable for the Unlimited plans.
-To snap up the great Skinny Unlimited Broadband deal, you’ll need to purchase our fantastic Skinny Unlimited HG659 modem (which is also free if you sign up to a 24 month term plan).
+The current modem is for our 60GB, 120GB, or Uncapped Wireless 4G Broadband plan and is incompatible with ADSL, VDSL, and Fibre so it’s unsuitable for the Unlimited plans.
+To snap up the great Skinny Unlimited Broadband deal, you’ll need to purchase our fantastic Skinny Smart Modem (which is also free if you sign up for a 12-month term plan).

 How much does the modem cost?

-If you take up our 24 month term, there’s no charge.
-If you take up our no-contract plan, you can get it at the Skinny price of $99.
-And there’s no delivery fee!
+If you take up our 12-month term, there’s no charge.
+If you take up our no-contract plan, you can get it at the Skinny price of $99 with the delivery fee of $10.

 Can I keep the modem if I leave?

 No matter whether you’re on contract or not, if you decide Skinny Unlimited isn’t for you, the modem is yours to keep.
-If you do leave before your contract is up, there will be an early termination fee of $249 however.
+If you do leave before your contract is up, there will be an early termination fee of $199 (within the first 6 months of your contract), $99 (after the first 6 months of your contract).

 How many devices can I connect to my Skinny modem?